d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Introduction

-Empirically, d2 improves reasoning without supervised chain-of-thought~\citep{wei2022chain} fine-tuning: applied to LLaDA-8B-Instruct, it surpasses prior diffusion-based RL methods on logical (Countdown, Sudoku) and mathematical (GSM8K, MATH500) benchmarks, establishing a new state of the art for DLMs under matched FLOPs.
-We further demonstrate the one-shot estimator in a red-teaming setup, where d2-AnyOrder efficiently steers an any-order causal DLM compared to DDPO~\citep{black2023training}.
+Empirically, \dtwo improves reasoning without supervised chain-of-thought finetuning~\citep{wei2022chain}: when applied to DLMs that support any-order decoding, \dtwo significantly outperforms widely-used RL baselines.
+When applied to LLaDA-8B-Instruct, it surpasses prior diffusion-based RL methods on logical (Countdown, Sudoku) and mathematical (GSM8K, MATH500) benchmarks, establishing a new state of the art for DLMs under matched FLOPs.

-In summary, our work makes the following contributions: (1) We derive a GRPO-style RL policy gradient algorithm for DLMs that relies on trajectory likelihood estimates as importance weights.
-(2) We introduce and study two estimators computing these likelihoods: d2-StepMerge, which comes in analytical bounds on its approximation error, and d2-AnyOrder, which enables unbiased one-pass likelihood estimates under an any-order causal property that we characterize and study.
-(3) We complement our algorithm with a practical post-training recipe that achieves state-of-the-art reasoning results among DLMs on Sudoku, Countdown, GSM8K, and MATH500, without relying on supervised fine-tuning.
+In summary, our work makes the following contributions: (1) We introduce \dtwo, a reasoning framework for RL post-training of masked DLMs, consisting of a novel GRPO-style policy gradient and a family of trajectory likelihood estimators---highlighting the central role of accurate likelihood estimation for training reasoning DLMs.
+(2) For DLMs that support any-order decoding (AO-dLLMs), we propose \dtwoanyorder, which provides unbiased one-pass likelihood estimates.
+Empirically, \dtwoanyorder significantly outperforms widely-used RL baselines such as diffu-GRPO~\citep{zhao2025d1} and DDPO~\citep{black2023training}.
+(3) For standard MDMs that do not natively support any-order decoding, we propose \dtwostepmerge, a deterministic likelihood estimator with an analytically bounded approximation error.
+When applied to LLaDA-8B-Instruct, \dtwostepmerge achieves state-of-the-art reasoning results on Sudoku, Countdown, GSM8K, and MATH500.